 It’s fair to say that inclusivity is a key part of employee wellbeing, so whether it’s a one-off event or an ongoing campaign, it’s really important to make sure everyone – at all levels – can get involved with the company’s engagement initiatives.

-Since staff are far more likely to get on board with something they really care about, a good first step is to find a cause that everyone feels strongly about or is invested in.
+Since employees are far more likely to get on board with something they really care about, a good first step is to find a cause that everyone feels strongly about or is invested in.
 It’s also essential to let staff take part on an individual level as well.
-As long everyone’s plans fit in with the company’s culture, there’s no need to put any strict rules in place.
+As long as everyone’s plans fit in with the company’s culture, there’s no need to put any strict rules in place.

 It goes without saying that management need to be completely on board with these activities and take part as well.